MaraBytes/repository/README.md

-**Fechilis Privacy Policy**
+**Dalaway Privacy Policy**

-At **Fechilis**, we prioritize the privacy and security of our users' personal data.
+At **Dalaway**, we prioritize the privacy and security of our users' personal data.
 This Privacy Policy outlines the types of data we collect, how it is processed, and your rights regarding your information.

 **1\.
 Information Collection and Use**